Tudi/WowRetriHelperBot/KickBot/readme.txt

 - The greenish box should change it's color when the AU3 file should do something
 - AU3 file should send keys presses to the client when greenish box changes color

+Q : Can i use advanced scripting in AU3 ?
+A : Yes, you can try to do fancy stuff like send multiple keys.
+Example : target your focus target, cast a spell, target arena1 target cast another spell, retarget first target.
+All done by sending a list of key combinations for 1 single LUA feedback